GhostofAndromeda/Paslac/README.md

 then allow storage access
 or else navigate out of the directory then come back

-Put your video or audio, and subtitle file in the Plac folder next to my files.
+Put your video or audio, and subtitle file in the Paslac folder next to my files.

 Subtitle should be in srt format because that's the only format I worked on.
 Although you can convert to srt, look for "[subsrt] file" in here.
 The subtitle srt must have no styling like colors or position, text only.